nikivavlt/exercises-js/README.md

 ___

 ### Description:
-Repository for practicing JavaScript exercises, assignments, algorithms, data structures.
+Repository for practicing JavaScript exercises, assignments and algorithms.